Growing interest in Mindfulness

 Stressed, depressed and/or anxious?
 Having relationship issues at home, work or elsewhere?
 Or is any other area of life not working as well as you’d like?

-Hi, I’m Dr Robert.
+Hi, I’m Dr Rob.
 I’m here to help you find peace, answers and solutions by giving you the tools to manage whatever life brings (or throws at) you.

-For over 20 years I’ve been supporting individuals, couple… Read more
+For over 20 years I’ve been supporting individuals, couples a… Read more

 Located in Twickenham and Hampton.